Suboxone for Opioid Addiction Treatment

 What Is Suboxone?

-Suboxone is a medication prescribed to treat opioid addiction in adults.
+Suboxone is a medication prescribed to treat opioid addiction in in adults.
 It consists of a combination of buprenorphine and naloxone.3

-Buprenorphine, one of the main ingredients in Suboxone, was approved for use in the 1970s as a safer alternative than morphine or heroin in the treatment of pain.5 In 2002, the FDA approved the use of Suboxone sublingual tablets for opioid use disorder.6 It is now prescribed as a sublingual film that dissolves under the tongue or in the cheek.3
+In 2002, the FDA approved the use of Suboxone sublingual tablets for opioid use disorder.6 It is now prescribed as a sublingual film that dissolves under the tongue or in the cheek.3

 Side Effects of Suboxone

-Using Suboxone for Opioid Detox
+Suboxone for Withdrawal

 • Muscle and bone pain.